anberino/RPGSIMPLE/Simple.md

 *Note: Negative modifiers from different types of Injuries will stack.
 That means if your character has a Major Injury on their left arm and a Heavy Injury on their right arm, any action will receive -3 in the roll, but an action with the right arm will receive -6 instead (stacking the -3 from the HI and from the MI).*

-Some types of damage a character may suffer may cause them to attain or develop Conditions, which are effects that afflict a character for a certain period of time.
+Some types of damage a character can suffer may cause them to attain or develop Conditions, which are effects that afflict a character for a certain period of time.
 These may cause injuries, limit a character's actions and movement or even transform a character temporarily.
 Examples of conditions that you may create are such as "Confused" (A confused character receives -3 on their next three rolls) or "Poisoned" (A poisoned character will receive an internal HI or LI every Turn), among others.

-There is only one predefined conditions in Simple: *Fatally Wounded*.
+There is only one predefined condition in Simple: *Fatally Wounded*.

 A character will receive the *Fatally Wounded* condition if they see themselves with too many injuries or with a Major Injury in any body part.
 While *Fatally Wounded*, a character will need to roll a D20 of a durability-related attribute for every action they take or once per Turn, in the case they decide not to act during a Turn (if your characters do not have a durability-related attribute, this will be a single D20 roll that needs to be 11 or higher).
 Failing this test will result in an unrecoverable event.
 That could mean losing a limb, failure of an organ or death, among others.
 This is defined by the region that generated the condition - a MI in a vital body part (head, torso, etc) will generally cause death in case of failure, while one on a limb will cause the loss of said limb, and so forth.

 If a character dies during a campaign, there are two viable options.
 In the first one, the player must leave the campaign until it has ended (nothing stops the player from just coming to the sessions and chilling out in their corner, without playing the game or maybe assisting the GM with some things).
 In the second one, the player can wait until the end of the session without participating and create a new character and rejoin the campaign in the next session.
 In this case, it is recommended that the new character should have different abilities and behaviour from the previous one.
 Choosing how you will proceed in case of death is up to the GM and the players.

-### 5) Abilities and Advantages
+### 5) Abilities and Advantages (AAs)

 Aside from just being good with some skills or capable in some aspects, a character may have certain  *Advantages* when doing certain actions or certain *Abilities* that others don't have.
 These will influence your die rolls and what actions your character can take during a campaign.